Choltz95/reddit-news-for-chrome/README.md

 <snippet>
   <content>
 # Reddit-News-for-Chrome
 This extension parses reddit rss and json providing a feed of the top ten articles posted on a user defined subreddit.
+Right now, the code is in pretty poor shape.
+I am working on refactoring the structure and adding features.
+I would definitely appreciate any bug notifications or feature requests.
 ## Installation
 Stable version on chrome webstore: https://chrome.google.com/webstore/detail/reddit-news/pbhecjpnbjokeahpnaifpbjihffikbpd.